Raul Castro confirms he’s resigning, ending long era in Cuba

 Fidel Castro, who led the revolution that drove dictator Fulgencio Batista from power in 1959, formally became head of the party in 1965, about four years after officially embracing socialism.

-He quickly absorbed the old party under his control and was the country’s unquestioned leader until falling ill inh 2006 and in 2008 handing over the presidency to his younger brother Raul, who had fought alongside him during the revolution.
+He quickly absorbed the old party under his control and was the country’s unquestioned leader until falling ill in 2006 and in 2008 handing over the presidency to his younger brother Raul, who had fought alongside him during the revolution.

 Raul succeeded him as head of the party in 2011.
 Fidel Castro died in 2016